DrobnjakUros/todo-app/README.md

 1. Open a terminal and navigate to the `server` directory: `cd server`.
 2. Install the server dependencies: `npm install`.

-Login into MongoAtlas online with these credentials to add your IP address DB_USERNAME=uros.drobnjak@outlook.com DB_PASSWORD=k39lqyM6!BEO

 Start the server: npm run dev.
 The server should be running on http://localhost:5050.